 The City of Etna recently applied for funding through the Urban and Multibenefit Drought Relief Grant Program for "City of Etna's Water Meter Modernization and Water Security Project."
 This is a 2M project that increases the water storage capacity, develops an emergency water source and will install a smart watering metering system.
 These two projects are symbiotic to each other.
-The flow station was not included in the City's application to the State as it does not possess the equipment, staff or expertise needed to to install, maintain or analyze the system or its data, hence the reason for SRWC taking the lead on this project.
-The cost share will be 1:1 pending funds from the State's award.
+The flow station was not included in the City's application to the State as it does not possess the equipment, staff or expertise needed to to install, maintain or analyze the manual gaging system or its data, hence the reason for SRWCB taking the lead on this project.
+The other water system imporvements are not be counted as match, however the new real-time monitoring will be linked in with the new systems.